Waluigitime4lyfe/Cephalopod-Races/Waweeg-Cephalopod-Species.md

 # Conclusive notes for now

-- Intended for salvage and paramedic jobs initially, but is versatile as any role.
-- Terrifying as a syndicate due to it's slippery nature, little need for small talk, and better void tolerance, but easily put down.
 - Makes satisfying suction cup noises when walking and letting go of objects

 I'd die of happiness at any squids, octopi, nautilus, etc becoming playable.